mindlessroman/azdo-cosmos-json-upload/README.md

 This pipeline task for the Azure DevOps (AzDO) Marketplace allows a user to upload a JSON file from their code's repository to an instance of a Cosmos DB database and container in the specified Azure subscription.

+Check out the [Overview](./overview.md) for more details on how to run the task.

 ## Why

 If a user needs to have a CosmosDB instance populated as part of a CI/CD testing pipeline, then having